Peru (song): Commercial performance

 "Peru" peaked at number two on the UK Singles Chart, and number one on UK Afrobeats Singles Chart.
 It would eventually spend 22 consecutive weeks in the top 10, tying "Shape of You" and "Bad Habits" as Sheeran's longest-charting songs in the top 10.
 On 2 August, it debuted at number ten on the TurnTable Top 50.
 On 4 August, the song peaked at number 14 on the TurnTable Top 50 Airplay chart.
 On the same day, it peaked at number five on TurnTable Top 50 streaming songs chart.
 On 26 August, "Peru" peaked at number 26 on TurnTable TV Top songs chart.
-On 2 December 2021, it was named on Apple Music Top Songs of 2021, in Nigeria.
+It was named on the Apple Music Top Songs of 2021 in Nigeria.
 "Peru" is Fireboy's most popular record with over 20.6 million Spotify streams as of December 2021.